-Revenue for the Lifetime and Term subscription types are determined based on the terms of the subscription agreements.
-Non-subscription revenue consists of revenue from advertising and other revenue.
+Revenue for the Membership and Term subscription types are determined based on the terms of the subscription agreements.
+Non-subscription revenue consists of revenue from advertising and other revenue from revenue share arrangements and the sale of print products and events, such as webinars and conferences.